 PERSONAL LOAN AGREEMENTS

 A personal loan agreement is a written contract between two parties (the lender and the borrower) that describes the amount of money being borrowed, the terms of payment, and how long the borrower has until he/she must repay the loan in full.
 This type of written contract is essential to pursuing the matter in court in the event that either party does not abide by its terms.
-At Tsang & Associates, we have the experience you need to draft a successful and comprehensive personal loan agreement.
+At Tsang & Associates, we have the experience you need to draft a comprehensive and binding personal loan agreement.
 Our attorneys will assess your circumstances and assist you in preparing all of the necessary paperwork to create a personal loan agreement tailored to your needs.
-Consultations are free and we look forward to speaking with you.

 - Advice on what terms of payment are best